ckaestne/seai/lectures/04_modelquality/modelquality.md

 * Specification coverage (e.g., use cases, boundary conditions):
     - No specification!
     - ~> Do we have data for all important use cases and subpopulations?
+    - ~> Do we have representatives data for all output classes?
 * White-box coverage (e.g., branch coverage)
     - All path of a decision tree?
     - All neurons activated at least once in a DNN? (several papers "neuron coverage")